-The main part of this book is the listings of the herbs.
+The main part of this book is the listing of herbs.
 Each one includes names, associations, and magical attributions.
 Violets can be used for protection, luck, love, and more.
 Primrose is for protection and love.
 Garlic is for protection, healing, exorcism, lust, and prevention of theft.

 This book is considered a classic.
 It is probably consulted more than any other book on this subject.
 If you want to learn the secrets of magical herbs, this book is a must!